kevinolega/callcentertrainingtips/_posts/2014-05-13-tip-collection.md

 ---
 layout: post
-title: From The Tip Collection
+title: What's your Expected Salary?
+How to Answer Call Center Interview Questions
 date: 2014-05-13 08:00
 author: Kevin Olega
 comments: true
+permalink: /tip-collection/
 categories: [Lessons]
 ---
-## The Most Brilliant Answer To The Dreaded Salary Question:
+From The Tip Collection

+This is my best answer to the dreaded salary question.

-#### What is Your Expected Salary?
+## What is Your Expected Salary?

-To be honest I have no idea how to answer the salary question.
+I often find myself confused when trying to answer the salary question.

+100% of my focus goes to "how I can help the company."

+When it comes to the salary question, I feel that I'm trying to take money from the company.

+This conflict about who benefits sometimes confuses me.

+Let's discuss a few situations.

+You should know how much you are worth.

+Do you have any work experience?

+How much did you earn previously?

+How I answer:

+I was previously earning ₱15,000 a month.

+I'm aiming to get a job that allows me to earn ₱20,000-₱25,000 a month.

-If I know what I'm worth, say my past salary is so and so I usually add five to ten thousand then I wait for their counter offer.
+I shut up and wait for their counter offer.

+Here's an alternate answer.

->My safest answer is..
+My safest answer is..

-I heard that the pay here (or in this industry) ranges from say 20,000 - 30,000 and I have x number of years of experience in this field, I would like it to be closer to insert desired amount.
+I heard that the pay here (or in this industry) ranges from say 20,000 - 30,000.

+I have X number of years of experience in this field.

+I would be happy if I found a company that offers insert desired amount.

 I've also done salary negotiations when it comes to the hiring process.

-As an interviewer, all I did was hope that the applicant's asking salary matches the budget that my boss gives me and then I try to bring it down by a few thousand pesos if needed.
+As an interviewer, all I did was hope that the applicant's asking salary matches the budget that my boss gives me.

+I try to bring the salary down by a few thousand pesos if needed.

+Several answers that I found online about the salary question is vague.

-Almost every salary question that I've researched is a bit vague and will lead to the question whether the applicant's asking salary match the company's budget.
+Many advice that you need to get the interviewer to disclose the company's budget.

 Lifehacker writer Mihir Patkar shared an answer that totally blew me away.